soumith/ex/_posts/2014-08-07-Why-do-we-rotate-weights-when-computing-the-gradients-in-a-convolution-layer-of-a-convolution-network.md

 ---
 layout: post
-tagline: "Why do we rotate weights when computing the gradients in a convolution layer of a convolution network?"
+title: "Why do we rotate weights when computing the gradients in a convolution layer of a convolution network?"
+tagline: ""
 category: pages
 tags: [beginner, deeplearning, convnets, convolutions, gradient]
 ---